govarshini1695/19CS301-Module10/README.md

 EX: 10.3 QUEUE

-### Aim: To Write a python program to implement the stack using deque method for rotating the stack.
+### Aim: To Write a python program to add only the even unique numbers using appendleft() from n given numbers.

 ### Algorithm:

-STEP 1: Start.

-STEP 2: Import collections and import deque.

-STEP 3: Create a stack and a variable n.

-STEP 4: Get the number of inputs from user.
+STEP 1:Initialize a set unique_evens to store unique even numbers.

-STEP 5: Using a loop get the inputs from user.
+STEP 2:Initialize a deque result to store the final sequence.

-STEP 6: Append the even and unique elements in the stack.
+STEP 3:Iterate through the given list of numbers
+STEP 4:Check if the number is even (num % 2 == 0).
+STEP 5:Check if the number is not already in unique_evens.
+STEP 6:If both conditions are met, add the number to unique_evens.

-STEP 7: Print the result.
+STEP 7:Use appendleft() to insert it at the front of result.
+STEP 8:Return the final deque containing only unique even numbers in reverse order of their appearance.

 ### Program:
 ```
-import collections
+from collections import deque
-stack = collections.deque([])
+class Queue:
+    def __init__(self):
-n = int(input())
+        self.queue = deque()
+    def add_element(self,val):
+        if val%2==0 and val not in self.queue:
+            self.queue.appendleft(val)
+            return True
+        return False
+TheQueue=Queue()
+n=int(input())
 for i in range(n):
-       x = int(input())
-        if x not in stack:
-          if x%2==0:
-             stack.appendleft(x)
-print(stack)
+    TheQueue.add_element(int(input()))
+print(TheQueue.queue)

 ```

 ### Output:
 ![image](https://github.com/user-attachments/assets/de6e3e09-b10b-42d4-9faf-32fcf990f29a)